 The procedures for a colposcopy and Pap test are similar.
 After you lie on the exam table and place your feet in the stirrups, your Oliver Healthcare provider inserts a speculum into your vagina and swabs your cervix with a vinegar-like solution to make it easier to visualize abnormal cells.
 Next, they use a colposcope to examine your cervix, vagina, and vulva.

 If your Oliver associate notices abnormal tissue during the colposcopy, they may take biopsies from those areas.
 Biopsies are performed with sharp tools that may feel like pressure or cramps, but shouldn’t hurt.
 You may have some slight bleeding after your colposcopy or biopsy.

 Any tissue biopsied after your colposcopy is sent to a lab for analysis, and you receive results within a week or two.

 After your colposcopy and biopsy, you may feel a little crampy.
 You shouldn’t insert tampons, creams, or douches into your vagina or have sex for at least 48 hours after the biopsy.
 You should schedule a follow-up exam or Pap smear to ensure all the abnormal tissue has been removed.

 If you’ve been told you need a colposcopy, come to the caring and compassionate experts at Oliver Family Healthcare.
-You can schedule an appointment online, or call the friendly staff.
+You can request an appointment or call the friendly staff.